gpaumier/gp2/src/articles/2010-03-28 evolution-content-participants-wikimedia-commons-wikipedia.rst

 Content and community growth
 ============================

-There has been much interest in the academic world about "Who writes Wikipedia?'' and whether most of the content is contributed by an elite group of participants or by occasional visitors [#]_ [#]_.
-Roth *et al.* studied the factors influencing wiki viability and noted a "dynamical intertwinement of population and content growth'' [#]_; they had earlier suggested that a wiki's success was linked to "a virtuous demographic path with content and contributors co-evolving" [#]_.
+There has been much interest in the academic world about "Who writes Wikipedia?'' and whether most of the content is contributed by an elite group of participants or by occasional visitors.\ [#]_\ [#]_ Roth *et al.* studied the factors influencing wiki viability and noted a "dynamical intertwinement of population and content growth;''\ [#]_ they had earlier suggested that a wiki's success was linked to "a virtuous demographic path with content and contributors co-evolving."\ [#]_

-.. class:: rowspan-2

 .. [#] \E. H. Chi, N. Kittur, B. Pendleton, and B. Suh. `Long tail of user participation in Wikipedia <http://asc-parc.blogspot.com/2007/05/long-tail-and-power-law-graphs-of-user.html>`__.